laszlopandy/ynab-osx-messages-importer/README.md

 My bank doesn't provide an API, however it does send an SMS for every transactions on my account.
 With a few regular expressions, we can turn it into data that we can import into YNAB.

-## Recieving SMSes on your Mac
+## Recieving SMS messages on your Mac

-Presumably for privacy reasons, iOS doesn't allow apps to access SMSes.
-To access them programmatically:
+Presumably for privacy reasons, iOS doesn't allow apps to access SMS messages.
+To access them programmatically we have to use a Mac:

  * Enable `Text Message Forwarding` on your iPhone: https://support.apple.com/en-us/HT208386
  * Login to the Messages app on your Mac (using the same Apple ID as your phone).